 Medium conifer trees include eastern red cedar, limber pine, Scotch pine and black hills spruce.

-Before planting anything in your yard, call the underground utility notification hotline at 1-800-922-1987 to avoid damaging any underground utility lines.
+Before planting anything in your yard, call the local underground utility locating hotline.

 Do you have a question?
 Try Ask an Expert!

 Updated Tuesday, July 22, 2014